 - Windows 10 Maps is broken, in that the map rendering code was updated in the latest versions to use hardware-accelerated graphics in the newer chipsets - using Maps on older x20 Lumias on Creators Update results in road outlines not being drawn properly.
 Navigation still works fine, including voice, but it's disconcerting to see much of the familiar Maps interface 'missing'!

 - On the Lumia 1020, the familiar 5MP/34MP 'dual capture' is missing, by default, since Windows 10 Camera does things differently.
 In fact, this app is very limited on the 1020 because you can only shoot in 34MP/38MP mode - far too high for most practical purposes.
 However, all is not lost, since the UWP applications ProShot and 1Shot fill the gap admirably and I'll be featuring these in another feature this week on AAWP.
+Update: Lumia Camera is now back in the Store for the 1020 under CU!

 Performance is smooth but slow, as you might expect on such an old device.
 Starting applications can take a second or two and there's definite 'lag' by 2017 standards, yet at no point do things stop working or appear overly impractical.
 If you want the camera functions (via those third party UWP apps), including zoom and Xenon, then it's perhaps worth living with an older, slower phone?